Skip to main content

 The Central District of Illinois covers cities like Peoria, Springfield, and Urbana.
 It serves over 2.1 million people.

 There is currently one vacancy in the Central District of Illinois.
-There is not yet a nominee for this seat.
+Judge Jonathan Hawley has been nominated to fill this vacancy.

 Image